PetraOleum/2016-Notes/Computability and Complexity.markdown

 [^WangSide]: That is, edge.

-Formally, a Wang tile is a 4-tuple &lang;a, b, c, d&rang;, where a, b, c, d &isin; **N**.
+Formally, a Wang tile is a 4-tuple &lang;a, b, c, d&rang;, where a, b, c, d &isin; &#8469;.
 It doesn't matter which side matches which letter, and which colour matches which number, it doesn't matter what you've chosen.
 A tile has an orientation&mdash;rotating and mirroring produces a new tile.

 Definition: A _tiling_ is an arrangement of Wang tiles in the plane such that adjacent tiles have the same colour on their common edge.